sumicet/anime-list/README.md

     `DatePicker`.
 The [`Select` component](https://github.com/chakra-ui/chakra-ui/pull/6241)
     is in progress and will most likely be released soon.

+-   [SWR](https://swr.vercel.app/) because it's faster to setup & the bundle size is smaller.
+Don't need any complex configurations for the data fetching so this package is good for small projects.

 -   `Eslint` & `Prettier` + `Husky`

 # Notes